-This July, my Ira, who is two years old now, was diagnosed with a mild form of Mega-Esophagus.
+My Kuvasz Ira, was diagnosed with a mild form of Mega-Esophagus when he was two years old.
 This is simply an enlargement of the esophagus which makes it difficult for the dog to swallow food.
-It can be in only portions of the esophagus, (or in one part as in Ira’s case thankfully) or in the whole region from the entrance right down to the stomach.
+It can be in only portions of the esophagus, (or in one part, as in Ira’s case thankfully) or in the whole region from the entrance right down to the stomach.
 The esophagus isn’t able to make it’s normal movements to get the food into the stomach and so it can sit there and usually comes right back up as regurgitation.
 The causes of this can be several different things or can be something undetermined.

 I first noticed Ira’s issue as an older puppy.
 He would eat his breakfast, which was “high quality” dry dog food at the time, and then simply regurgitate it.
 It had not even reached the stomach yet and so there were no throwing up motions or noise or anything to indicate that at all.
 It just came up.
 But it did not happen every time.
 He always re-ate his breakfast and it would stay down.